18F/handbook/_pages/business-units/18f/chapters/product.md

 Most of the product team works on a mix of partner projects and internal initiatives, so everyone’s weeks look a little different.
 However, we make time to get together regularly.

-- **Wednesdays:** Every week the product team meets for an hour starting at 10:30am PT / 1:30pm ET.
+- **Wednesdays:** Every other week the product team meets for an hour starting at 10:30am PT / 1:30pm ET.
 The product leadership team shares reminders, announcements, and internal project updates.
 Members of the product team also take turns presenting things they've learned or facilitating conversations with the broader group.
 On alternating weeks we shorten the large group meeting and break out into facilitation groups for the second half of the product team meeting.
-- **Once a week:** Meet with your supervisor.
-Once a week, you'll have a 1:1 meeting with your supervisor at a time that works well for both of you.
+- **Bi-weekly:** Meet with your supervisor.
+Bi-weekly, you'll have a 1:1 meeting with your supervisor at a time that works well for both of you.
 This meeting is both administrative and personal.
 It’s one of the main ways that the chapter leadership team tracks ongoing projects.
 It’s also a time for you to work through any project concerns, figure out how to wrangle the federal bureaucracy, and talk about how to make 18F work better for you.
 - **At least once a month:** Meet with the chapter director.
 You'll have regular skip-level 1:1s with the director of product.
 This is an opportunity for you to talk about chapter initiatives and organizational events.
 It's also space for you to discuss opportunities and share your opinions.

 ### Communication channels